Apr 27, 2020

 next arrow

-Name: Buddy
+Name: Harry

-Age: 7 months old
+Age: 3 years old

-Fostered In: RCT, South Wales
+Fostered in: South Wales

-Buddy is neutered, chipped, vaccinated and up to date with his flea and worming treatment.
-Potential adopters will be expected to travel to meet him in his foster home in RCT, South Wales.
+Harry is neutered, vaccinated and up to date with his flea and worming treatment.

 More Details